biancamika/digital-garden/content/Pusillanimity.md

 		- Can you imagine loving yourself in **isolation**?
 It's often done in relation to others.
 	- The greatest love of all lies beyond the confines of the self.
 - Example: Noonday is the hardest time to work because it is hot, dragging, and unexciting...
-	- Exemplifies how [[Acedia]] leads us to living a pusillanimous life
+	- Exemplifies how [[Permanent Notes/Acedia]] leads us to living a pusillanimous life